bhiziroglu/Generative-Adversarial-Networks/README.md

 ## What Changed?
 - Activation functions for the last layer of generative model has been changed from tanh() to sigm()
-- Instead of update!() function, normal matrix multiplication with learning rate is used in training
+- Instead of normal matrix multiplication with learning rate, update!() function is used in training.

  ## TODO
  - The discriminative loss is not descending, fix that problem